 Adidas has begun implementing a new form of material for their upper portion that sacrifices durability for a more lightweight

 and breathable design.
 This knit fabric construction is known as Primeknit and is very similar in design to Nike’s Flyknit line of running shoes.
-Thanks to this specific design decision, the NMD XR1 is able to contribute stability from its upper by providing a conforming fit to the wearer’s upper foot.
-However, in order to get the most out of this benefit, it may be required to order a half size lower than your true size, since these shoes have a tendency to run a bit larger than average.
+Thanks to this specific design decision, the NMD XR1 can contribute stability from its upper by providing a conforming fit to the wearer’s top foot.
+However, to get the most out of this benefit, it may be required to order a half size lower than your correct size, since these shoes tend to run a bit larger than average.

 material which is significantly lighter than the common synthetics used by other running shoe manufacturers.
 However, the use of a more transparent and bouncy rubber on the outsoles of these shoes also causes them to weigh less than the average runner.

 These running shoes have less of a need for high breathability

 from the get-go, thanks to their lighter than average weight, but they still feature a fantastic degree of airflow up top.
 It is the primary benefit of its Primeknit upper, which uses a knit pattern for its fabric that allows for airflow throughout the interior, maintaining a comfortable internal temperature

 .
 As a result of these implemented design features, these Adidas running shoes can be comfortably worn for extended periods in even the warmest running environments.

 Some aspects of these shoes are more comfortable than others.
 One section that is perhaps the most comfortable is the midsole with its compressed EVA foam cushioning.
 This soft yet dense foot cradle ensures excellent protection from harsh terrain while also allowing for enough flexibility to avoid feeling uncomfortably rigid.
 Another area of this Adidas running shoe that provides comfort is it's upper; the use of Primeknit fabric for the top portion ensures a snug fit while also offering fantastic ventilation